sigopt/sigopt-examples/unsupervised-model/README.md

 ## Optimize

-Once the text classifier model tuning loop is running, you can track the progress on your [experiment dashboard](https://sigopt.com/experiment/list).
+Once the unsupervised model is being optimized, you can track the progress on your [experiment dashboard](https://sigopt.com/experiment/list).